Harsh-alt938/CodXo/README.md

 - **Alarm Sound** 🔊: Be alerted with a sound at the exact time you've set.
 - **Manual Alarm Dismissal** ✋: Gain control by stopping the alarm sound manually whenever you need to.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- **Python 3.x**: Installed on your machine.
-You can verify the installation by running `python --version` or `python3 --version` in your terminal.

-- **Python Libraries**: Make sure the following libraries are installed:
-  - `tkinter`: Comes pre-installed with Python.
-Verify by running `python -m tkinter` in your terminal.
-  - `pygame`: Install via pip with `pip install pygame`.
-  - `Pillow`: Install via pip with `pip install Pillow`.

-# ⏰ Alarm Clock Application

 ## 🌟 Overview
 This application serves as a customizable alarm clock, allowing users to set alarms for specific times and dates.
 It features a user-friendly interface built with Tkinter and sound functionalities powered by Pygame, ensuring you never miss a beat!